Noise Maps and Action Plans

 Under EU Directive 2002/49/EC transposed by SI number 140 of 2006, Environmental Noise Regulations 2006, the four local authorities, within Dublin (Dublin City Council, Fingal, Dun Laoire Rathdown and South Dublin County Councils), are required to produce ‘Maps’ for noise emanating from major Industry and transport.

 This Directive was implemented on foot of an EU Green Paper on ‘Future Noise Policy’, which highlighted the need for a high level of health and environmental protection against noise.
 In the Green Paper, the Commission addressed noise in the environment as one of the main environmental problems in Europe.

 The aims of this Directive are:

-- To monitor environmental noise problems by requiring competent authorities in Member States to draw up "strategic noise maps" for major roads, railways, airports and agglomerations, using harmonised noise indicators Lden (day-evening-night equivalent level) and Lnight (night equivalent level).
+- To monitor environmental noise problems by requiring competent authorities in Member States to draw up "strategic noise maps" for major roads, railways, airports and agglomerations, using harmonised noise indicators Lden (day-evening-night equivalent sound levels) and Lnight (night equivalent sound levels).
 These maps are to be used to assess the number of people annoyed and sleep-disturbed respectively throughout each member state in the European Union.